dylancashman/specmetric/README.md

 Package to generate visualizations from computational data.

-Supplemental Material 2023 IEEE VIS Online Submission ID 1404
+Supplemental Material 2024 CHI Submission ID 6165

 Will be open sourced once this corresponding work is published.